umami-hep/salt/docs/setup.md

     After cloning the repo, you will need to set up conda if you don't already have it installed.
     A script is provided which will install [mamba](https://mamba.readthedocs.io/en/latest/index.html), and also create a fresh Python environment named `salt`.

     ```bash
-    source ./setup/setup_conda.sh
+    source setup/setup_conda.sh
     ```

     The script should activate the newly created environment for you.

-    To activate it yourself, just run
+    If you already have conda installed, you can instead create a fresh python environment using

     ```bash
-    conda activate gnn
+    conda create -n salt python
     ```

-    If you already have conda installed, just run
+    To activate it, just run

     ```bash
-    conda create -n salt python
+    conda activate salt
     ```

-    to create a fresh python environment.

 === "venv"